 Is there a waiting list for my chemistry course?

-Yes.
-Due to restrictions on how the waitlists operate through Athena, we only have waitlists on the labs.
+There are waitlists for the labs, but due to restrictions in Athena, there are no waitlists for lectures.
 Please sign up for the waitlist by manually adding the CRN number for both lecture and lab to your registration screen.
-After you hit submit, a drop down menu next to the lab should appear and you can add yourself to “Waitlist Registered”
+After you hit submit, a drop down menu next to the lab should appear and you can add yourself to “Waitlist Registered."

 I have a passing grade in a course but would like to retake it to get credit in my major or to get a higher grade.
 How do I do that?

-Contact the Undergraduate Chemistry Coordinator at email@example.com indicating that you would like to repeat a course.
-Please provide the name of the student, the name of the course (Chem XXXX) to repeat, and the UGA email address.
-If the student received a grade of F, then it is not necessary to receive an override.
-The student may simply register for the course.
+Contact the Undergraduate Chemistry Coordinator at firstname.lastname@example.org indicating that you would like to repeat a course.
+Please provide your name, the number and name of the course (Chem XXXX) to repeat, your 810 number, and your UGA email address.
+If you received a grade of F, then it is not necessary to receive an override -- you may simply register for the course.

 How do I get permission to take an honors course?